An unmedicated hospital delivery or, a natural baby delivery would be one with the least intervention as possible including without an epidural.

 2. Labor as long as you can at home

-The longer you’re in the hospital, the longer you have to stay on our monitors, not eat, not have the comforts & distractions of home.
+The longer you’re in the hospital, the longer you have to stay on our monitors, not eat, and not have the comforts & distractions of home.

 Sure, go in and get checked, but anymore we don’t believe that active labor starts til’ you’re about 6 centimeters.
 Feel free to ask to go home until you’re a little further along.